ember-learn/ember-blog/source/2019-12-20-countdown-to-the-new-year-ember-shepherd.md

 ### What It Does

-`ember-shepherd` provides an Ember wrapper for the site tour library [Shepherd](https://shepherdjs.dev/), which allows you to seamlessly configure your site tours with an Ember service.
+The `ember-shepherd` addon provides an Ember wrapper for the site tour library [Shepherd](https://shepherdjs.dev/), which allows you to seamlessly configure your site tours with an Ember service.